KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 A *Pictorial* chart represents different satges of data using a bulb.
 Once a dataset has been selected, click on the *Add Widget* icon of your sheet or on the equivalent icon of the menu bar.
-Select *Pictorial* as chart, choose just one measure to define the Serie and one attribute for the category.
+Select Chart and then *Pictorial* as chart, choose just one measure to define the Serie and one attribute for the category.
 See below image

  .. figure:: media/image032.png